Elias8484/Training_Rework/README.md

-Social fitness progression tracking application for iOS and Android.
+Social strength training progression application for iOS and Android.

-This started as a fullstack JavaScript web app to log our workouts.
-Now we are rebuilding it as a real mobile app in React Native, with an ASP.NET Core backend and PostgreSQL database running locally on a Raspberry Pi.

 ## Stack